-During the Covid-19 pandemic, data shows that Google searches for phrases like “can’t taste food” spiked around the world.
+During the Covid-19 pandemic, Google searches for phrases like “can’t taste food” spiked around the world.

 Most people do experience a temporary change in the flavor (and often the smell) of food with a common cold or the flu (influenza).
 COVID-19 – the disease caused by the SARS-CoV-2 virus – sent researchers to look farther into what affects smell and taste.

 One reason that taste and smell sensations are important is that they prepare our bodies for digesting food.
 Tasting and smelling food trigger our salivary glands and digestive “juices”.
 Without them, our stomachs wouldn’t be ready for food, and we’d have trouble digesting and making use of the nutrients we get from food.

 The senses of taste and smell also provide information about our food.
 The aroma of a food can sometimes tell us if the food is fresh (especially important for fish, meat and dairy).
 After even a small taste of some foods, we can often detect “off” flavors that may signal that the food has spoiled.
 We rely on our senses of taste and smell to warn us away from foods that may be dangerous.

 And the ability to taste is so crucial to the act of eating that when we can’t taste our food, we just don’t have the desire to eat as much as we usually do.
 For some of us this may be desirable, but for others it can lead to impaired immunity, poor nutritional status and the worsening of some health conditions.